Welcome to our New Natural Support Resource Portal!

 - Developed a specialized Training Guide to be shared across North Carolina that shall explain how natural supports can form and the benefits of creating opportunities for natural supports to develop in the lives of individuals with I/DD.

 - Worked with the PLAN Institute to create the on-line training course and customize it for North Carolina

 - Presented to approximately 90 professionals at the Community Transitions Institute in Cary on May 9, 2018.

 - Hosted Community Conversations at Christmount Conference Center in Black Mountain (Asheville area) and the O’Berry Center in Goldsboro in November 2018.
 A total of 36 individuals participated.

 - Worked with Kudzu Brands to develop marketing materials to market this initiative as the “Full Circle Capacity Building Initiative: Working Together to Create a Good Life.”

 - Created a website for this initiative: firstwnc.org/fullcircle

-- Created an e-mail list that has more than 100 recipients and created a Facebook page (Full Circle - Connecting to Create a Good Life) that has more than 150 followers.
+- Created an e-mail list that has more than 100 recipients and created a Facebook page (Full Circle - Connecting to Create a Good Life) that has more than 200 followers.